truenas/middleware/docs/userguide/truenas_sharing.rst

 TrueNAS® uses the
 `Netatalk <http://netatalk.sourceforge.net/>`_
 AFP server to share data with Apple systems.
-Configuring AFP shares is a multi-step process that requires you to create or import users and groups, set volume/dataset permissions, create the AFP share(s), configure the AFP service, then enable the AFP service in :menuselection:`Services --> Control Services`.

-This section describes the configuration screen for creating the AFP share.
-It then provides configuration examples for creating a guest share, configuring
+This section describes the configuration screen for fine-tuning AFP shares created using the
-Time Machine to backup to a dataset on the TrueNAS® system, and for connecting to the share from a Mac OS X client.
+:ref:`Initial Configuration Wizard`.
+It then provides configuration examples for using the Wizard to create a guest share, configuring Time Machine to backup to a dataset on the FreeNAS® system, and for connecting to the share from a Mac OS X client.

-If you click :menuselection:`Sharing --> Apple (AFP) Shares --> Add Apple (AFP) Share`, you will see the screen shown in Figure 10.1a.
+To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
+Click its "Edit" button to see the configuration options shown in Figure 10.1a.

 **Figure 10.1a: Creating an AFP Share**

 |afp2.png|

 .. |afp2.png| image:: images/afp2.png
-    :width: 5.3in
+    :width: 3.7in
-    :height: 2.4in
+    :height: 4.5in

-Table 10.1a summarizes the available options when creating an AFP share.
+Table 10.1a summarizes the available options when fine-tuning an AFP share.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
 :menuselection:`System --> Advanced`.
 Refer to
 `Setting up Netatalk <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_ for a more detailed explanation of the available options.

-Once you press the "OK" button when creating the AFP share, a pop-up menu will ask "Would you like to enable this service?"
-Click "Yes" and
-:menuselection:`Services --> Control Services` will open and indicate whether or not the AFP service successfully started.

 **Table 10.1a: AFP Share Configuration Options**